scientists-working-at-the-laboratory-picture-id484444598 (2) (1)

 Accreditation & State Authorization for Forensic Biology Programs

 Schools or programs seeking accreditation must prove the rigor and quality of their educational programs, student and faculty support, teaching standards, and curriculum.
 Without accreditation, students and employers cannot ensure that a program includes high-quality instruction compared to other institutions.
-Moreover, students who plan on using federal aid money to fund their education can only attend schools with programmatic, regional, or national accreditation.
+What’s more, students who plan on using federal aid money to fund their education can only attend schools with programmatic, regional, or national accreditation.

 Regional and national accreditation is offered by one of six regional authorities recognized by the Council for Higher Education Accreditation (CHEA):